 Indeed, these groups “want the naive to be influenced by volumes in good-looking markets,” the nonfungible report notes.

-To do this, it is recommended to analyze some elements, such as whether the team that is launching a new project is hiding under anonymity.
-Another negative sign would be for smart contracts to be released 10 minutes before pre-sale.
+To do this, it is recommended to analyze some elements, such as whether the team launching a new project is hiding under anonymity.
+Another negative sign would be for intelligent contracts to be released 10 minutes before pre-sale.

-Bots used to promote campaigns of NFTs in social media can be difficult to spot, but they usually leave a lot of repetitive messages or messages on the same topic.
-Most of the time, all they do is invite you to buy a certain asset or group of assets.
+Bots used to promote campaigns of NFTs in social media can be challenging to spot, but they usually leave a lot of repetitive messages or messages on the same topic.
+Most of the time, all they do is invite you to buy a specific asset or group of assets.

 “Therefore, it is important to understand that buying NFT whose sole function is to serve as a collectible will confer a sense of belonging to a group or community, but there is absolutely no guarantee of recovering the money spent.”Non Fungible blog report.